 The bow guest stateroom has the same high level of finish and shares the second head compartment with the saloon and the optional third stateroom.
 All accommodations feature ample hanging lockers.

-The spacious saloon of the H48 is the center of the action in the lower-deck accommodations, with a large settee wrapping around a dining table to port, with a luxurious upholstered lounge to starboard, all arrayed beneath the large semi-raised saloon windows.
+The spacious saloon of the semi-custom Hylas H48 is the center of the action in the lower-deck accommodations, with a large settee wrapping around a dining table to port, with a luxurious upholstered lounge to starboard, all arrayed beneath the large semi-raised saloon windows.

 Moveable upholstered stools create flexible seating around the table.
 A full nav station has a forward-facing seat and is equipped with a large chart table, owner’s choice of repeater electronics, and, true to the H48’s blue water heritage, unhindered access to the wiring harness and breakers.

-The experienced craftsman at Hylas Yachts are world-renowned for creating finely finished interiors, and the beauty is more than skin deep: the mechanical spaces no one sees are finished to the same level.
+The experienced craftsmen at Hylas Yachts are world-renowned for creating finely finished interiors, and the beauty is more than skin deep: the mechanical spaces no one sees are finished to the same level.
 The teak-and-holly sole has seven coats of varnish and is affixed to a subdeck with an epoxy urethane coating.

 The galley serves as the passageway to the owner’s stateroom aft, and the design makes the most of its elongated space by allowing the cook to brace effectively on either tack.
 Appliances including a three-burner propane cooktop, refrigerator/freezer boxes that open from both the front and the top for full access.
 Lockers and cabinets offer a large volume of stowage.